 Let’s talk wood first.
 Yesterday I shared the beginning stages of the clubhouse that Mike and I are creating for our little birthday girl (she turns 3 tomorrow!).
-We’re using “new” wood for the frame to ensure the stability, and like any project there’s a lot of glorious scrap pieces.
+We’re using “new” wood for the frame to ensure stability, and like any project, there are a lot of glorious scrap pieces.
 Yay for me!

 Next, cut one of the wood pieces in half using a miter saw (or you can use a hand saw).
 Using wood glue place each piece that you cut on the whole wood board directly in the middle like in the below picture.